To govern oneself primarily by ideas, principles, and preferences is a good thing.

 We can see that psychology prompts a selection of an explanation of the problem, whether correct or not.
 If we’re not careful, we’ll hold onto the first explanation that comes to mind.
 The simpler the reasoning, the more likely we accept it.

-An ideologue is someone who believes they know how people will think or feel based on how they look.
+An ideologue is someone who believes he knows how people will think or feel based on how they look.

 Occam’s (Ockham’s) razor